 Southeast Lachlan Ground Gravity Survey

 The ground gravity survey is part of the Geological Survey of Victoria’s Eastern Victoria Geoscience Initiative - a program to develop a greater understanding of Victoria’s underlying geological architecture.
-The gravity survey will add to Victoria’s geological knowledge base and contribute to future scientific research.
+The gravity survey adds to Victoria’s geological knowledge base and contribute to future scientific research.
 It will help Government to make better informed earth resource and land management decisions.

 The survey route